-There are 5 stupid SEO mistakes that you’re probably making right now…
+There are 5 dumb SEO mistakes that you’re probably making right now…

-…and they’re costing you some SERIOUS search engine traffic.
+…and they might be costing you some SERIOUS search engine traffic.

-Worst of all, you may even think that these mistakes help you…even though they put a stainless steel ceiling on your site’s potential to rank and earn.
+Worst of all, you may even think that these mistakes help you…even though they put a ceiling on your site’s potential to rank and earn.

-But what if I told you that fixing these mistakes only takes a few minutes of work…and could double or triple your traffic in a few weeks?
+But what if I told you that fixing these mistakes only takes a few minutes of work?

 But what ARE these 5 mistakes and how can you fix them?